How do Portable Air Conditioners Work & Other Frequently Asked Questions

 The first step in maintaining any ductless air conditioner is the cleaning and changing of air filters.
 It is recommended to clean the air filters bi-weekly or monthly, depending on your usage.
 If you have pets at home, then you might have to clean the vents and filters frequently as pet hair and dander can block the airflow.
 You can use a smart AC controller to receive timely notifications when it is time to clean the air filters.

-Use mild soapy water and a soft cloth to clean the exterior of your portable AC.
+Use mild soapy water and a soft cloth to clean the exterior of your portable AC unit.
 Avoid putting it in direct sunlight, or otherwise, its color will start to fade over time.

 Pros and Cons of Portable Air Conditioners

-Now that you know how do portable AC units work, let’s focus on their pros and cons to help you decide if they are the best unit for you.
+Now that you know how do portable air conditioning units work, let’s focus on their pros and cons to help you decide if they are the best unit for you.

 |Pros of portable air conditioner||Cons of portable air conditioner|